SixSq/old.sixsq.github.com/_blog/2019-10-01-blog-smart-city.md

 top-story: true
 ---

-This basic guide to smart cities gives an introduction to one of today's hot topics.
+This basic guide to smart cities gives an introduction to one of today's hot topics, and explore why it matters.